TBDM-24-25/SampleGen-Orchestrator/README.md

 ### 3.3) Container Handler (Agent)
 To start up an instance of the Container Handler (Agent), proceed as follows:
-1. Open a new terminal or reuse the one from [Section 3.2](#32-kafka) (make sure the venv is activated properly, use `source venv/bin/activate` otherwise)
+1. Open a new terminal or reuse the one from [Section 3.2](#32-kafka) (make sure the venv is activated properly, use `source venv/bin/activate` otherwise).
 2. Start the Container Handler (Agent) by performing the subsequent command :
     ```bash
     python3.13 -m orchestrator.container_handler.container_handler
     ```
-3. (Optional, but highly recommended) Refer to the [log file](./logs/app.log) to ensure that the system has booted up correctly
+3. (Optional, but highly recommended) Refer to the [log file](./logs/app.log) to ensure that the system has booted up correctly.

 ### 3.4) Job Handler
 Each command should run in its own terminal window or session to ensure all processes operate concurrently.
 For efficiency during development, tools like tmux or screen to manage multiple terminal sessions in one window can be used.

 To set up and run the Job Handler follow the steps subsequently:
-1. Open a new terminal (make sure the venv is activated properly, use `source venv/bin/activate` otherwise)
+1. Open a new terminal (make sure the venv is activated properly, use `source venv/bin/activate` otherwise).
 2. Start Redis with the provided [Docker Compose File](./orchestrator/control_server/docker-compose.yaml) by running the following command:
     ```bash
     docker-compose -f orchestrator/control_server/docker-compose.yaml up -d
     # be aware: Redis might take a few seconds to be deployed
     ```
     This command will spin up the following two Redis instances:
-    - redis_channels: enabling asynchronous parallelized web sockets and consumer groups with Django Channels
+    - redis_channels: Enabling asynchronous parallelized web sockets and consumer groups with Django Channels.
-    - redis_celery: serving celery workers.
-The Broker  and the Result Backend use two seperate Databases
+    - redis_celery: Serving celery workers.
+The Broker  and the Result Backend use two seperate Databases.
 3. Apply Django migrations (create database schema) by running:
     ```bash
     python3.13 orchestrator/control_server/manage.py migrate